Call-Me-Doc/origins_lore_/Season 3 Content/Doc's Journal.md

 - a small amount of endermen look depressed, and endermen *flooded* the other dimensions for an hour or two after the shift. they're obviously social creatures, so maybe their families were in the end and they weren't?

 ---

+holy shit.

+there's a whole ass village. what the fuck.

+---

+there's another. there's a whole bunch of them over here, what the hell happened here. these have to have been populated, the ground here is *literally* dust, but there's no dust on anything here. none.

+---

+WHAT DID THEY DO
+i made the waystone public, so some people could maybe figure out what happened, but someone TORE THE BUILDINGS DOWN and they're now setting up a fucking SHOPPING CENTER.

+---